Service Trust¶

 This means the admin workspace can never become corruption-tainted (it never reads untrusted content), which eliminates prompt injection as a threat vector for the most privileged operations.

-If an MCP server is not declared in [services], it defaults to public_source=true (maximally cautious).
-To use an MCP in an admin workspace, you must explicitly declare it with public_source = false.
+If an MCP server isn't declared in [services], it defaults to public_source=true (maximally cautious).
+To use an MCP in an admin workspace, declare it with public_source = false.

 Example error: